percona/pmm-doc/docs/setting-up/client/postgresql.md

 We recommend choosing only one of these. **If you use both, you will get duplicate metrics.**

 !!! caution alert alert-warning "Caution"
-    `pg_stat_monitor` 1.0.0 does not work with PostgreSQL versions 11 and 12.
+    `pg_stat_monitor` 1.0.0 does not work with PostgreSQL versions 11 and 12 and will be fixed in the subsequent releases.

 Here are the benefits and drawbacks of each.